kt-eller/help-pages/pages/logging-out.md

 ### 1. Open Broadband Hub
 ### 2. Click on Settings
-        i.
-Settings is on the left side and the last one in the column
+- Settings is on the left side and the last one in the column
 ### 3. Click *logout*
-        i.
-Under the profile picture and name
+- Under the profile picture and name